chocolatey/docs/input/en-us/central-management/usage/examples/deployment-plans.md

 ## Example Deployment Plans

-We have several example Deployment Plans shown below, and you can check the [CCM Deployment Examples repository](https://github.com/chocolatey/ccm-deployment-examples) on GitHub for more.
+We have several example Deployment Plans shown below, and you can check the [Chocolatey Central Management Deployment Plan Examples repository](https://github.com/chocolatey/ccm-deployment-examples) on GitHub for more.

 #### Installing or Upgrading a Package
----

 The only Deployment Step in this Deployment Plan upgrades, or installs if not present, the `Firefox` package ([available on the Chocolatey Community Repository](https://community.chocolatey.org/packages/firefox)).

 Assuming this package was available on your sources, you will only need to set the Target Groups for the Deployment Step.
 If you don't have it available, you can download it using `choco download firefox --source="'https://community.chocolatey.org/api/v2/'"` and then upload it to your internal repository.

-Save the following as a json file to import as a Chocolatey Central Management Deployment Plan:
+Save the following as a `.json` file to import as a Chocolatey Central Management Deployment Plan:

 <button class="btn btn-success btn-collapse collapsed" type="button" data-bs-toggle="collapse" data-bs-target="#simplePackageJson" aria-expanded="false" aria-controls="simplePackageJson">View json</button>